-Although the prevailing thought is that most people would pass this storm and stress, studies done in the last decade show that the number of adolescents who carry behavioral or emotional pathological symptoms with them is increasing day by day.^{5, 6} Adolescence is regarded as a critical period in which the individual faces various traumas as depression.7 of Psychiatric Disorders of the American Psychiatric Association (DSM-5), five or more symptoms should last for the most part of the day, and almost every day for at least two consecutive weeks, and cause a significant clinical disorder in social and occupational fields and other important functional areas.8
+Although the prevailing thought is that most people would pass this storm and stress, studies done in the last decade show that the number of adolescents who carry behavioral or emotional pathological symptoms with them is increasing day by day.
+Adolescence is regarded as a critical period in which the individual faces various traumas as depression.

+To diagnose depression, according to the fifth edition of the Diagnostic and Statistical Manual of Psychiatric Disorders of the American Psychiatric Association (DSM-5), five or more symptoms should last for the most part of the day, and almost every day for at least two consecutive weeks, and cause a significant clinical disorder in social and occupational fields and other important functional areas.